Hellblazer1804/sre-take-home-exercise-python/README.md

 **Reason for Change:** This improves performance and ensures that the monitoring interval remains consistent, even with a large number of endpoints or slow responses.

 ### 3. Logging Improvements
-**Issue Identified:** The logging was basic and did not provide sufficient context for each endpoint's status.
+**Issue Identified:** : The logging was basic and did not provide sufficient context for each endpoint's status.

-**Change Made:** The logging format was improved to include the endpoint name, URL, and status code.
+**Change Made:** : The logging format was improved to include the endpoint name, URL, and status code.
 Additionally, a separate log file is created for each run, and the logs are rotated daily.

 **Reason for Change:** This provides better visibility into the health of each endpoint and makes it easier to troubleshoot issues.

 ### 4. Error Handling and Retries
 **Issue Identified:** The original implementation did not handle errors gracefully, which could lead to crashes or unhandled exceptions.

 **Change Made:** Added error handling for network errors, timeouts, and invalid responses.
 The script now retries failed requests a specified number of times before marking an endpoint as down.

 **Reason for Change:** This improves the robustness of the script and ensures that temporary network issues do not cause false positives in endpoint availability.

+### 5. Added missing checks
+**Issue Identified:** The original implementation did not check for the following:
+1. If the endpoint extraction was extracting URL correctly including ignoring the trailing slashes and port numbers.
+2. If the method was being set correctly in the request(set default to GET).
+3. The original implementation did not check if the response time was less than 500 ms.

+**Change Made:** Added checks to ensure that the URL is extracted correctly, the method is set correctly in the request, and the response time is less than 500 ms.

+**Reason for Change:** This ensures that the script only processes valid configurations, improving reliability and user experience.